 In 2013, the Geneva Academy of International Humanitarian Law and Human Rights [Geneva Academy] conducted research on behalf of Protecting Education in Insecurity and Conﬂict [PEIC], looking into United Nations human rights mechanisms and education during insecurity and armed conﬂict, identifying trends in the practice and contribution of UN human rights mechanisms to the protection of education.
 In parallel, the International Committee of the Red Cross [ICRC] carries out a number of activities to protect and assist people affected by armed conflict and other situations of violence, and promotes respect for humanitarian law – particularly its provisions related to education.
 The ICRC calls on parties to armed conflict to respect children and teachers, as well as educational facilities, and to take all feasible measures to prevent the use of such civilian buildings for purposes that could cause them to lose their protection under humanitarian law.
 The ICRC also undertakes numerous activities to support the provision of education, including for children who are displaced, or detained.

-On the occasion of the Human Rights Council’s 25th session, which will be dedicated to “access to justice for children”, the ICRC, the Geneva Academy and Protecting Education in Insecurity and Conﬂict (PEIC) will host a joint conference on the theme of “Promoting and Protecting Education in Situations of Armed Conflict”.
-The conference will aim to create a forum for lively and constructive discussion amongst the panelists on the theme of protecting and promoting education in situations of armed conflict.
-This will include debating the legal frameworks applicable to this issue, sharing ‘lessons-learned’ and exploring practical approaches, based on the experiences of the panelists and their respective organizations.
+On the occasion of the Human Rights Council’s 25th session, dedicated to “access to justice for children”, the ICRC, the Geneva Academy and Protecting Education in Insecurity and Conﬂict (PEIC) hosted a joint conference on the theme of “Promoting and Protecting Education in Situations of Armed Conflict”.
+The conference aimed to create a forum for lively and constructive discussion amongst the panelists on the theme of protecting and promoting education in situations of armed conflict.
+This included debating the legal frameworks applicable to this issue, sharing ‘lessons-learned’ and exploring practical approaches, based on the experiences of the panelists and their respective organizations.

 - Stuart Casey-Maslen, Head of Research, Geneva Academy